luanzhu/devil/README.md

             "targetFolder": "/home/zhu/rate",
             "pidFile": "/home/zhu/rate-web/rate.pid"
         },
-        //You can have as many watch items as you
+        //You can have as many watch items as you like {
-        {
             "binaryFileName": "app2",
             "targetFolder": "/home/zhu/app2",